Intersection/cg-cinder-templates/README.markdown

 * Basic Cinder app with Constants and Resources files, plus (theoretical) support for (Cocoa) internationalization.
 * Basic app with Capture (ie, webcam) support, along with a simple GLSL shader set.
 * Basic app with Kinect support, along with a simple GLSL shader set.
+* Cinder app with Capture (ie, webcam) support, along with OpenCV and a simple GLSL shader set.
+* Cinder app with Kinect support, along with OpenCV and a simple GLSL shader set.

 File templates exist for: